FayeCarter/team-bnb/README.md

 > As a tenant,
 > so that I  do not cause a double booking,
 > I should only be able to book available dates (landlord specified available and not already booked).

+## MVP

+> As a user,
+> so that I can see the available properties,
+> I want to see a list of properties.

+> As a landlord,
+> so that I can rent out my space,
+> I can list a new space.